 After our autolyse has finished break up the stiff levain on top of the dough, pour about half of the remaining warm water on top to help dissolve things.
 Squeeze in the levain with your hands until well distributed.

-For mixing, I performed two 5-minute sessions of slap and fold (a slap and fold how-to is coming soon!), with a rest between.
+For mixing, I performed two 5-minute sessions of slap and fold (see my guide to the slap and fold technique), with a rest between.

 - 5 mins slap fold after adding levain & a bit of water (around 25g)

 - 5 mins let the dough rest in the covered mixing bowl

 - Add salt and remaining water (around 25g) and continue with 5 more mins of slap/fold until dough holds shape and is tighter